bendqh1/information_security/the_non_digital_and_the_digital_locksmith.md

 ## Doors

-* A door that is manufactured locked but cannot be unlocked.
+* **A door that is manufactured locked but cannot be unlocked**: Welded container cover.
-* A door that is manufactured locked but can only be unlocked.
+* **A door that is manufactured locked but can only be unlocked**: Some emergency doors.
-* A door that is manufactured locked but can be both unlocked AND locked.
+* **A door that is manufactured locked but can be both unlocked AND locked**: Some vault doors.
-* A door that is manufactured unlocked but cannot be locked.
+* **A door that is manufactured unlocked but cannot be locked**: Simple push/pull or slide doors.
-* A door that is manufactured unlocked but can only be locked.
+* **A door that is manufactured unlocked but can only be locked**:
 * A door that is manufactured unlocked but can be both locked AND unlocked.
 * A door that is manufactured either way and can be either unlocked or locked and vice versa.